 Toronto Ontario, Canada Travel Guide

-See firsthand a city where different communities live side-by-side.
-Seeing this mix of cultures brings a liking for global harmony and human connection.
+See firsthand a metropolis where different communities live side-by-side.
+Seeing this mix of cultures brings a liking for global harmony plus of mankind connection.
 Toronto shows how different backgrounds can exist together and make a single urban fabric richer.

 Notice Canada's special way of putting natural beauty into advanced city environments.
 See how green spaces, ravines, and Lake Ontario balance the city's busy feel.
 This mix offers a new view on city living.